BCDA-APS/urRobot/docs/index.md

 to various servers hosted on the robot's controller.
 The `ur_rtde` library breaks up functionality into four specific clients, or *interfaces*.
-For maximum flexibility, each interface in the `ur_rtde` library can be loaded separately and each accepts multiple connections, except the RTDE Control interface which you can only connect to in a single instance.
+For maximum flexibility, each interface in the `ur_rtde` library can be loaded separately and each accepts multiple connections, except the RTDE Control interface which only support a single connection.

 For an example on how to load all the available interfaces in a IOC startup script, see `urRobotApp/iocsh/urRobot.iocsh`.
-In short, each "Config" function such as `URDashboardConfig` takes a name for the asyn port to create for the interface and the IP address of the robot.
-Then to load the records, you must define the IOC prefix P, asyn port PORT, and asyn address ADDR (which is typically zero).

 ### Dashboard Interface